 Explore cool street art

-See these links to get a taste of the cool street art scenes in Isla Mujeres and Tulum.
+See these links to get a taste of the cool street art scenes like those of Isla Mujeres and Tulum.
 Isla Mujeres was the site of “Sea Walls: Murals for Oceans“ in 2014 which has left a legacy of brilliant murals created to inspire ocean preservation.
 While Tulum businesspeople sponsored the creation of murals to enhance their town, also inviting world-class street artists to contribute artworks to their public walls.

 Take a cooking class